-As a result of federal health reform, up to three million low-income or uninsured individuals will eventually gain access to free or low-cost medical benefits through Medi-Cal alone.
-A range of other low-cost health insurance offerings will also become available by 2014 through California's Health Benefit Exchange.
+As a result of federal health reform, up to 3 million low-income or uninsured people will eventually gain access to free or low-cost medical benefits through Medi-Cal alone.
+A range of other low-cost health insurance offerings will also become available by 2014 through California’s Health Benefit Exchange.
 The process of applying for health insurance can at times be cumbersome and confusing, however, and experts agree there is room to improve on existing systems before these coverage expansions take place.

 CHCF, in partnership with The California Endowment (TCE), hosted a Sacramento briefing to present preliminary findings from a Lake Research Partners inquiry that explores the health insurance enrollment experiences of California consumers.
 A future portion of the project will include the experiences of enrollment eligibility workers.